- Entertainment and Media»

 This article was banged out by me.
 Yeah, that's right.
 Me, Dan W. Miller in a 48 hour sleepless stretch, on a Royal brand typewriter with a non-filter cigarette permanently dangling out of the side of my mouth.

 My only "meal" was from a bottle of Ol' Rot Gut and I'm wearing the same dark wool suit I'd worn the day before.
 So what?
 Here's my card.
 Call me.
-Now get the Hell out of here before I change my mind.
-Beat it, kid!
+Now beat it, kid and get the Hell out of here before I change my mind.

 POINT BLANK (1967) is a perfect example of an updated version of film noir.